 NF Fan Favourites

 As any Eurovision megafan knows, Eurovision neither starts nor ends with the main contest.
 National Final season always introduces the world to new and exciting artists, many of which don’t get to go to the main event.
-Here are some of the best releases from National Final artists this month, including numerous songs from Ukraine released in the run-up to or to celebrate and honour Independence Day.
+Here are some of the biggest and best releases from National Final artists this month.

 Listen to all the songs above and more

 We’ve made a handy Spotify playlist of the songs in this article and all other releases from Eurovision artists this month, including remixes and other special releases.
-And yes, I will include all the Ukrainian National Final related releases I had to brush over.
-See it as a treat to make up for the fact that the banger that is the Hooverphonic safety announcement is not on Spotify (Boo!
-Boo I say.).
-So get ready for everything from Circus Mircus and Noa Kirel to Eye Cue, Aksel, Eleni, and Benjamin Ingrosso.
+So get ready for everything from Systur and AWS to Daði Freyr, Michael Ball, Blue, and Yianna Terzi.
 The playlist gets updated every month, so don’t forget to follow it to always stay up to date.
 Did we miss anything?
 Then send Angus a message over on Twitter.